 |Symptoms of steroid withdrawal|

+A sick day plan gives you advice on how to manage your usual steroid medicine if you are unwell.
 If you are on long-term steroids and are unwell with an infection or injury, or are having an operation, you must contact your doctor.
-Your dose of steroid may need to be increased for a short time because you need more steroids during physical stress.
+Your dose of steroid may need to be increased for a short time.

 When you become ill, your body would naturally increase the output of steroid hormones from your adrenal glands.
 Therefore, if you are taking replacement steroids, it is essential to mimic or copy this effect by increasing your dose of steroids.
 Taking a higher dose of steroids for a short period of time while you are ill is necessary and is not harmful.